tyler-r-smith/meteor-video-chat/README.md

 ## Configuration
+Select a template into which you would like to render the chat and do it like so

+      Template.body.onRendered(renderCallTemplate);
+I plan to decouple the project from blaze, if you're using angular or React, just attach it to the body.

 Before making a call you must initialize the HTML id of the `<video>` elements which you would like to send the streams to like so:

       Meteor.VideoCallServices.setLocalWebcam("videoChatCallerVideo");